Information about submitting dissertations and theses online is available at the University Archives website.

 About halfway down the page, look for the Advisor box and click on the Look up Advisors link and search for your advisor/chair by last name.
 You might see multiple spellings of his/her name.
 Check the box next to all that apply and click Add to Search.

-In the University/Institution box, click on the Look up Universities/Institutions link and search for Northeastern University.
-Check the box next to Northeastern University and click Add to Search.
+In the University/Institution box, click on the Look up Universities/Institutions link and search for Northeastern University or Mills College (for Oakland dissertations).
+Check the box next to Northeastern University or Mills College and click Add to Search.

 Click Search.
-This will search for any dissertations that your advisor supervised at Northeastern.
-If you don't find any results, it's possible that your advisor has not yet supervised any dissertations at Northeastern, or might have changed their last name.
+This will search for any dissertations that your advisor supervised at Northeastern or Mills College.
+If you don't find any results, it's possible that your advisor has not yet supervised any dissertations at Northeastern or Mills College, or might have changed their last name.